 3.

-A look at the country-wise distribution of users provides a neat justification for the above chart.
-The United States, India, and Brazil are the top three countries with the largest users.
-The number against the U.S. is no surprise looking at its dominance in the tech domain.
+A look at the LinkedIn users by country provides a neat justification for the above chart.
+The United States, India, and Brazil are the top three countries with the largest active users.
+The number against the U.S. is no surprise, looking at its dominance in the tech domain, reinforcing global LinkedIn Statistics facts.

 Age and Gender